RIR360/development/journal/2025/september.md

 - In order to stay in focus you must be mentally strong.
 - If you anyhow manage to never postpone any hard work, that'll do it.
 - Just tell your brain, you're strong, you're stronger than the task.
+- You can also tell your brain let's do this work first and see how it feels.